CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/demo-cluster.md

 Check on status of cluster again

- `pcluster describe-cluster --region=us-east-1 --cluster-name hello-pcluster`
+ `pcluster describe-cluster --region=us-east-1 --cluster-name test-pcluster`

 After 5-10 minutes, you see the following status: "clusterStatus": "CREATE_COMPLETE"

-While the cluster has been created, only the t2.micro head node is running.
-Before any jobs can be submitted to the slurm queue, the compute nodes need to be started.
+While the cluster has been created, only the c7g.large head node is running.
+Before any jobs can be submitted to the slurm queue, the compute node status needs to be checked.

 ```{note}
 The compute nodes are not "provisioned" or "created" at this time (so they do not begin to incur costs).
 The compute nodes are only provisioned when a slurm job is scheduled.
 After a slurm job is completed, then the compute nodes will be terminated after 5 minutes of idletime.